postmanlabs/labs-docs/src/pages/docs/postman/sending-api-requests/certificates.md

 You can also specify a custom port to associate with this domain in the **Port** field.
 This is optional.
 If left empty, the default HTTPS port (443) will be used.

 Choose your client certificate file in the **CRT file** field.
-Currently, we only support the CRT format.
+Currently, Postman only supports the CRT format.
 Support for other formats (like PFX) will come soon.

 Choose your client certificate key file in the **KEY file** field.